 Elizabeth is currently on the co-lead counsel team for women who were sexually abused by gynecologist George Tyndall M.D. in a class action against Tyndall and the University of Southern California.
 The case, In re USC Student Health Center Litigation, is pending in the U.S. District Court for the Central District of California.
-In addition, two of Elizabeth’s recent technology-related consumer cases against HP and Lenovo have resulted in proposed settlements that, if approved, will provide substantial monetary and non-monetary relief for thousands of individuals.
+In addition, two of Elizabeth’s technology-related consumer cases against HP and Lenovo have resulted in court-approved settlements that will provide substantial monetary and non-monetary relief for tens of thousands of individuals.

 Additionally, as a key contributor to the firm’s work in In re Generic Pharmaceuticals Pricing Antitrust Litigation, Elizabeth focuses on discovery of the defendants and non-parties in this large-scale multidistrict proceeding involving allegations of price fixing by dozens of manufacturers of generic drugs.

 J.D., University of San Francisco School of Law

 B.A., cum laude, University of California, Santa Cruz

 - District of Colorado

 - Northern District of Illinois

 - Western District of Texas

 - Court of Appeals for the 10th Circuit